 Tempting to go on tour by myself as @thefoxes - bbc.co.uk/news/uk-englan…

 Last week from Nigel Thomas's Twitter via Twitter Web App

-About 3 weeks ago from Nigel Thomas's Twitter via Twitter Web App
+About a week ago from Nigel Thomas's Twitter via Twitter Web App

 About Nigel Thomas: